EunicePMV/cs50P/project/README.md

 </div>
 <br/>
 <div style='text-align: justify;'>
-    In the development process of the project both Jinja2 and WeasyPrint were utilized.
-Jinja2 was used to structure the invoice template to render customer data in the HTML file dynamically, it filled the template with the data entered by the user.
+    In the development process of the project, both Jinja2 and WeasyPrint were utilized.
+Jinja2 was used to structure the invoice template to render customer data dynamically within the HTML file.
+It populated the template with the data entered by the user, afterwards, saved the HTML file that includes the customer information.
+While the WeasyPrint was used to convert HTML file into PDF format that way it can be saved and forwarded to the designated customer.
 </div>